 More research needs to be performed to investigate the source of these relationships as well as the molecular mechanisms through which HDL operates.
-However, there is general consensus among clinicians and scientists that HDL-cholesterol is healthy for the body and that higher levels of HDL-C are healthy for the body.
-In fact, one study observed that every drop in HDL cholesterol by 1 mg/dL, risk of diabetes increased by 4%.
+However, there is a general consensus among clinicians and scientists that HDL-cholesterol is healthy for the body and that higher levels of HDL-C are healthy for the body.
+In fact, one study observed that, with every 1 mg/dL reduction in HDL cholesterol, diabetes risk increased by 4%.

 A Ketogenic Diet’s Connections with Cholesterol

 About 32% of men and 13% of women in the US suffer from low levels of HDL cholesterol.
 Additionally, the majority of Americans do not have HDL cholesterol levels high enough to decrease the risk of cardiovascular illness.